These Prime Day smart home deals will seriously upgrade your space | CNN Underscored

 Ring Alarm (starting at $119, originally $199; amazon.com)

 The Ring Alarm is our pick for the best home security system, thanks to its easy setup, responsive alarms and smooth compatibility with other smart home devices.
-And it’s currently at a steep discount starting at just $119 for a five-piece kit (ideal for apartments) all the way to $199 for a 14-piece kit (ideal for bigger homes)
+And it’s currently at a steep discount, starting at just $119 for a five-piece kit (ideal for apartments) all the way to $199 for a 14-piece kit (ideal for bigger homes)